Skip to content

 Taxonomy & Classification Architecture

-Construction projects generate document bursts during bid periods, change order negotiations, and monthly pay application cycles.
-Handling these spikes requires asynchronous, queue-driven architectures rather than synchronous request-response models.
-Async Batching Workflows decouple ingestion from parsing by routing incoming files to message brokers where worker pools consume batches based on document type and priority.
-Python developers can implement this using Celery or asyncio with connection pooling to external storage and database systems.
-Task routing should prioritize time-sensitive RFIs over archival daily logs, ensuring SLA compliance without resource starvation.
+Asynchronous queue-driven execution.
+Construction projects generate document bursts during bid periods, change-order negotiations, and monthly pay cycles.
+Absorbing those spikes requires an async queue architecture rather than synchronous request-response.
+Incoming files are handed to a message broker, and worker pools consume them in batches keyed by document type and priority.
+Python teams implement this with Celery or with asyncio plus connection pooling to storage and database backends.
+Task routing prioritizes time-sensitive RFIs over archival daily logs, holding SLAs without starving the queue.

 Production Python Implementation